When Is the Best Time

 Watching the incoming high tide from the west terrace is another highlight, especially if a spring tide is forecasted.
 Nowadays, it’s an easy walk to get to Mount Saint Michel.
 In the past, it was dangerous due to the high tidal range and the quicksand.

 To stop the imminent drying up and to restore the typical character of an island, the dam to Mont Saint Michel got replaced by a 43 million Euro bridge in 2014.
 Due to the former dam, the sand and slick couldn't get removed by the tides.
 The work began in 2009 and was completed in 2015.
 Nowadays, you walk along a 760 m long bridge to the island.

 A reservoir was built at the river Couesnon to regulate the flow of the water.
 Always 6 hours after high tide water gets released to anticipate with strong power the removal of the sediments behind Mount St. Michel.
-The reason for such immense work and investment is to get the island surrounded by the sea at high tide as it was in the past.
+The reason for such immense work and investment is to get the island always surrounded by the sea at high tide as it was in the past.